jvimedia/nokaya/README.md

 # Nokaya

-CLI to download photos from several online services including Instagram.
+CLI to download photos from several online services including Instagram, App.net and Favd.

 Mac OS X only for the time being.